ivanrdvc/ref-api/README.md

 The repository contains two implementations of the same chat API:

-1. **Minimal API Version** (`RefApi`): A modern, streamlined implementation using Minimal APIs and newer libraries, focusing on simplicity and practicality
+1. `RefApi`: A modern implementation using Minimal APIs and newer libraries, focusing on simplicity and practicality
-2. **Controller Version** (`RefApi.Controllers`): A traditional approach using Controllers and established patterns
+2. `RefApi.Controllers`: This project showcases a traditional Controller-based API structure

 Most of the implementation logic resides in `RefApi`, while `RefApi.Controllers` references and reuses this core functionality.